 To make this pizza, you will need the following equipment:

-It may feel like you have to splash out a lot to buy this equipment if you haven’t already got it.
-Remember that once you have bought these items, they will last for ages, and they are all items you need if you’re going to start making your own meals.
+It may seem like a significant expense to purchase this equipment if you don’t already have it.
+Remember that once you have bought these items, they will last for ages, and they are all the items you need if you’re going to start making your own meals.

 Ingredients for two large pizzas